RyanBalshaw/spectrally-regularised-LVMs/README.md

-# spectrally_constrained_ICA
+# Spectrally constrained ICA

 A repository for all code for sICA.
+This is the first setup of this project.